Fixed prosthodontics: Margin

 The most coronal position of untouched tooth structure (that is, the continual line of original, undrilled tooth structure at or near the gumline) is referred to as the margin.
 This margin will be the future continual line of tooth-to-restoration contact and should be a smooth, well-defined delineation so that the restoration, no matter how it is fabricated, can be properly adapted and not allow for any openings visible to the naked eye.
-An acceptable distance from tooth margin to the restoration margin is anywhere from 40 to 100 nm.
+An acceptable distance from the tooth margin to the restoration margin is anywhere from 40 to 100 nm.
 However, the R.V.
 Tucker method of gold inlay and onlay restoration produces tooth-to-restoration adaptation of potentially only 2 nm (confirmed by scanning electron microscopy), less than the diameter of a single bacterium.

 The tooth-to-restoration margin is an unsightly thing to have exposed on the visible surface of a tooth when the tooth exists in the aesthetic zone of the smile.
-In these areas, the dentist places the margin as far apical (towards the root tip of the tooth) as possible, even below the gum line, though problems may arise when placing the margin too subgingivally (below the gumline).
+In these areas, the dentist places the margin as far apical (towards the root tip of the tooth) as possible, even below the gumline, though problems may arise when placing the margin too subgingivally (below the gumline).
 There may be issues in terms of capturing the margin in an impression to make the stone model of the prepared tooth (see stone model replication of tooth in photographs, above).
-Another important consideration is biologic width.
+Another important consideration is biological width.
 Biologic width is the mandatory distance to be left between the height of the alveolar bone and the margin of the restoration, and if this distance is violated because the margin is placed too subgingivally, serious repercussions may follow.
 In situations where the margin cannot be placed apically enough to provide for proper retention of the prosthetic crown on the prepared tooth structure, the tooth or teeth involved should undergo a crown lengthening procedure.

 There are a number of different types of margins that can be placed for restoration with a crown.
-There is the chamfer, which is popular with full gold restorations, which effectively removed the smallest amount of tooth structure.
+There is the chamfer, which is popular with full gold restorations, which effectively removes the smallest amount of tooth structure.
 There is also a shoulder which removes slightly more tooth structure but allows for a thickness of the restoration material, necessary when applying porcelain to a PFM coping or when restoring with an all-ceramic crown (see below for elaboration on various types of crowns and their materials).
 When using a shoulder preparation, the dentist adds a bevel; the shoulder-bevel margin serves to effectively decrease the tooth-to-restoration distance upon final cementation of the restoration.